phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <b>  Counterterrorism.
 Beat "Radical Imam" Dictator Kagame Paul & The Bribed Apostle Gitwaza Muhirwa Paul ("New Bishop Constatin Niyomwungeri") ("Apostle Judas Iscariot")</b>  <b>Retired but not tired Senior Human Trafficker</b>.

 <b>"Papa Charlie".</b> Akazi. <b>Paul Gitwaza is not serious.</b> | Sinzi Umuntu waroze abanyarwanda.
+More details will  be out at the right time.

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

-Please Note: First Lady Jeannette Kagame does not support the Evil Work of the Dictator.
+<b>Please Note:</b> First Lady Jeannette Kagame does not support the Evil Work of the Dictator.
 As far as I know.

 Jeannette Kagame is the one life gift we have ever had for the past couple of centuries. <b>God Bless Her</b>.